espressif/esp-iot-solution/examples/display/lcd/hdmi_video_renderer/components/esp_extractor/README.md

 Notes:
     Since TS and FLV do not officially support MJPEG.
 We add MJPEG support for TS and FLV using following methods:
   - FLV use codec id 1 for MJPEG codec
   - TS use stream id 6 for MJPEG codec

-    Users can check [ffmpeg_mjpeg.patch](ffmpeg_mjpeg.patch) for technical details and patch it to support them in ffmpeg.

 ## Usage